Understanding your legal protections as a dental patient

 Incomplete treatment, missed canals, or broken instruments left inside the tooth.

-Turkish law sets time limits for filing malpractice claims.
-Understanding these deadlines is crucial for protecting your right to compensation.
+Turkish law sets time limits for initiating formal complaints.
+Understanding these deadlines is crucial for protecting your right to seek redress.

 From when you discovered (or should have discovered) the harm